 As well as the welcome activities run by your school, you’ll be invited to our international orientation, a week-long programme of talks, tours and social events to help you meet people and feel at home.

 There are lots of ways to make friends at the University.
-Through our University Buddy Scheme, you can be matched with another student and start making connections.
+Through our University Buddy Scheme, you can be matched with another postgraduate researcher and start making connections.

 We also offer support to help international families feel at home.

 We offer support to help you throughout your time at Leeds, including visa and immigration advice and activities specifically for international students.

 You can contact our Student Information Service before and after arrival with any questions related to your student experience.
 Our friendly team will be able to answer any questions you may have or put you in touch with the right team at our University who can best assist you.

 If you are coming to the UK to study, there are some additional things to consider.